 The city's garbage collection is performed on a routing system whereas certain sections of the city are collected on specified days.
-Because of the schedule routing, it is disruptive to the set route and expensive for the crew and equipment to return to service properties that didn't place the carts at the street prior to 7:00 AM.
+Residential garbage, bulk items, and yard waste is schedule to be collected on your weekly scheduled garbage collection day.
+Because of the schedule routing, it is disruptive to the established route and expensive for the crew and equipment to return to service properties that didn't place carts at the street prior to 7:00 AM.

 Recycling the Right Way